 The Crown Estate has undertaken a number of leasing rounds for offshore wind in UK waters.
 E.ON’s fully commissioned 180MW wind site in the Solway Firth, Robin Rigg, was built under Round 1 and further leasing rounds in Scottish Territorial Waters and under Round 3 could see the construction of up to five further projects in Scotland.
 These will have a maximum capacity of up to 4GW – nearly half of which could be in the waters around the Highlands and Islands.

-The world’s first deepwater offshore wind project is operating close by the Round 3 Moray Firth Zone, some 15 miles off Caithness, in 45 metres of water.
+The world’s first deepwater offshore wind project has been operating close by the Round 3 Moray Firth Zone, some 15 miles off Caithness, in 45 metres of water.

-The £29 million private/public Talisman Beatrice Windfarm demonstrator project has seen the design, construction, installation and operation of two, 5 megawatt turbines, the world’s tallest at 234.5 metres from seabed to blade tip.
-Linked by subsea cable to the nearby Beatrice Alpha platform, they are generating 30% of the Beatrice Alpha oil platform’s 14MW daily electricity requirement.
+The £29 million private/public Talisman Beatrice Windfarm demonstrator project has seen the design, construction, installation and operation of two 5 megawatt turbines, the world’s tallest at 234.5 metres from seabed to blade tip.
+Linked by subsea cable to the nearby Beatrice Alpha platform, they are generated 30% of the Beatrice Alpha oil platform’s 14MW daily electricity requirement.

-Isleburn, a locally-based full-service engineering company and part of the Global Energy Group assembled the turbines at Nigg, an industrial facility formerly famous for producing platforms for the oil and gas industry, whilst the jacket foundations were provided by BiFab, and the towers were rolled at the Arnish Yard on the Isle of Lewis.
+Isleburn, a locally-based full-service engineering company and part of the Global Energy Group, assembled the turbines at Nigg, which is an industrial facility formerly famous for producing platforms for the oil and gas industry.
+The jacket foundations were provided by BiFab, and the towers were rolled at Arnish on the Isle of Lewis.